 It can be tempting to source an intranet service provider or agency straight after getting approval for your new intranet project so it can go live sooner rather than later.
-As many intranet project managers before you will attest to, effective intranet strategy and planning can be the difference between an actively engaged community of intranet users and another deserted legacy system.
+As many project managers before you will attest to, effective intranet strategy and intranet redesign project plan can be the difference between an actively engaged community of intranet users and another deserted legacy system.

 While this phase is time consuming, it ensures you understand:

 - What you want to achieve with your intranet and therefore, how you can measure success.

 - What your end users truly want from a new intranet deployment.